KevanMacGee/file-tree/readme.md

 # gtree.py

 A lightweight, Python-based terminal utility that generates a visual directory tree while respecting `.gitignore` rules and OS-level hidden file conventions.
+It also gives you the choice to not respect those conventions.

 ## Features